-What was advertised in a colonial America newspaper 250 years ago this week?
+What was advertised in a colonial American newspaper 250 years ago today?

 “A SECOND-HAND SPINNET cheap, and of very fine tone.”

 James Juhan offered a variety of services to colonizers in Charleston who were interested in learning to play musical instruments.
 In an advertisement in the February 12, 1772, edition of the South-Carolina and American General Gazette, he informed prospective pupils that he gave lessons on the “Violin, German Flute and Guittar.”
 In addition, he also sold instruments and supplies, including violins, bows, and strings.